PLC PROGRAMMING (MECHATRONICS) Competition

 Training Package Requirements – National Level

-The 2018 WorldSkills Australia National Mechatronics Competition is aligned to the following Units of Competency (Elements of Competency and Performance Criteria) contained in the UEE63011 – Advanced Diploma of Electrical Systems Engineering (Release 4).
+The 2023 WorldSkills Australia National Mechatronics Competition is aligned to the Units of Competency contained in the UEE63020 – Advanced Diploma of Electrical Systems Engineering Qualification.

-Competitors at the National competition compete in teams of two.
+Competitors at the National Competition compete in teams of two.
 They work together to complete a variety of programming tasks of a more complex nature than the regional.
-Teams will be required to undertake a fault-finding task on typical electrotechnology equipment associated with industrial automation.
+Teams will be required to commission, operate, program, maintain and design simulated production unit.

 - Connect and terminate inputs/outputs of their PLC